Satellite Events

 3:00 - 6:00 pm - Room A1.02

-Organizers: Weiji Ma, Jessica Thompson, Anne Urai
+Organizers: Ili Ma, Jessica Thompson, Anne Urai

 We live in times when public trust in science is under threat, misinformation is rife, AI ethics are of increasing concern and climate change is increasingly affecting communities worldwide.
-How do computational social neuroscientists see ourselves and our role in this world, and can we use our skills for social good?
+How do scientists see ourselves and our role in this world, and can we use our skills for social good?
 This session will explore ways to to extend the impact of our scientific work beyond our laboratories and models, and will critically evaluate how to fulfil our responsibility as scientists during times of significant social and technological change.

 Modeling the Physical Brain: Spatial Organization and Biophysical Constraints